A Finite-Model-Theoretic View on Propositional Proof Complexity: The Polynomial Calculus over the Field of Rationals and Fixed-Point Logic with Counting

 Altogether, this means that the only difficulty we face is to define solution spaces of linear equation system over $\mbQ$ in $\FPC$.
 Recall that by the result of Dawar, Grohe, Holm, and Laubner we know that $\FPC$ can express the \emph{Boolean} solvability problem of linear equation systems over $\mbQ$, see Theorem~\ref{thm:solvq:fpc}.
-However, this does not give direct evidence for $\FPC$ begin able to express the more general \emph{functional} problem of defining solution spaces over $\mbQ$.
-To illustrates this, consider the case of Rank Logic (\FPR)~\cite{DawarGroHolLau09,GPCSL15}.
-It is well-known that Rank Logic can express the (Boolean) solvability problem for linear equation systems over finite fields.
-However, using the CFI-construction (see Section~\ref{subsec:CFI}), it is not hard to show that it is impossible to define solutions of solvable linear equation systems over finite fields in Rank Logic.
-This means that while Rank Logic can define the Boolean solvability problem, it provably fails to express the functional solvability problem for linear equation systems over finite fields.

-In contrast, as we will show in the following Subsection~\ref{subsec:deflinFPC}, the situation for linear equation systems over $\mbQ$ and $\FPC$ is much nicer.
-Indeed, we prove that $\FPC$ can define solution spaces of linear equation systems over $\mbQ$, see Theorem~\ref{thm:fpc:definesolutions}.
-From this result and our preceding discussion it easily follows that the algorithm in Figure~\ref{fullPCAlgo} is definable in $\FPC$.
+However, this does not give direct evidence for $\FPC$ being able to express the more general \emph{functional} problem of defining solution spaces over $\mbQ$.
+For the sake of illustration, consider rank logic over finite fields.
+Rank logic can define the Boolean solvability problem for linear equation systems over finite fields but it is not to be expected that it can also define vectors in the solution space: This is because any solution vector to a linear equation system obtained from CFI-graphs has an orbit of exponential size, and rank logic is isomorphism-invariant and in $\ptime$.\\ Luckily, over $\bbQ$, the situation turns out to be different.
+Not only can we define the Boolean solvability problem in $\FPC$ but we can also define the corresponding solution spaces as we show in this article (see Theorem~\ref{thm:fpc:definesolutions}).
+From this result and our preceding discussion it easily follows that the algorithm in Figure~\ref{fullPCAlgo} (with bounded bit-complexity) is definable in $\FPC$.
 Beyond this application, we believe that Theorem~\ref{thm:fpc:definesolutions} is interesting in its own right and might prove useful in other contexts.
 Let us conclude by stating our main result of this subsection (where we rely on the yet to be proven Theorem~\ref{thm:fpc:definesolutions}).